Marvellous-Codeworks/Homepage/blog/2025-06-03-tgd-1-4-0/index.md

 Three new options for how suspended tabs look and behave:

-- **Favicon dimming** — the favicon of a suspended tab is visually dimmed to distinguish it from active tabs at a glance
+- **Favicon dimming**: the favicon of a suspended tab is visually dimmed to distinguish it from active tabs at a glance
-- **Restore by clicking anywhere on the page** — no need to click a specific button; clicking anywhere on the suspended page resumes it
+- **Restore by clicking anywhere on the page**: no need to click a specific button; clicking anywhere on the suspended page resumes it
-- **Restore by Reload** — reloading the tab (keyboard shortcut or browser button) unsuspends it
+- **Restore by Reload**: reloading the tab (keyboard shortcut or browser button) unsuspends it

 ### Bug fixes

-- **Fixed:** Suspended tabs being blocked by Chrome when opened directly — for example, by a session restore tool
+- **Fixed:** Suspended tabs being blocked by Chrome when opened directly.
+For example, by a session restore tool
 - **Fixed:** Suspended tab favicons not loading on initial browser launch.
 Note: favicons must be in the browser cache to display correctly until a local favicon cache is implemented in a future release.

 ### Popup improvements